 If you publish long-form content, adding a table of contents helps both search engines and human visitors navigate and understand your content.

-> With the Elementor Table of Contents widget, you can easily add a table of contents to your site that automatically generates its contents based on the hierarchy of heading tags in your content.
+With the Elementor Table of Contents widget for WordPress, you can easily add a table of contents to your site that automatically generates its contents based on the hierarchy of heading tags in your content.

-> If you use the Table of Contents widget with the Theme Builder in Elementor Pro, you can automatically add a table of contents to all your content without lifting a finger.
+If you use the Table of Contents widget with the Theme Builder in Elementor Pro, you can automatically add a table of contents to all your content without lifting a finger.
 When a visitor clicks on a link in the table of contents, it acts as an anchor and takes them to that section on the page.

 In this post, we’ll show you exactly how to set up the Table of Contents widget with Elementor Theme Builder.

 You can either watch the video above or follow along for the full-text tutorial:

 How to Add a Table of Contents With Elementor Theme Builder

 First off, we should note that you can also use the Table of Contents widget on a piece-by-piece basis.
 However, in this tutorial, we’re focused on automatically adding the table of contents to all (or some) of your content using Elementor Theme Builder and single post templates.

 Here’s how to do it.

 1. Create or Edit a Single Post Template